Authentication

 - Regional endpoints

-When a virtual key is resolved, its parent key's base URL is used automatically.
+When a virtual key or OAuth client access token is resolved, the mapped provider key's base URL is used automatically.